systemware-corporation/whistler/content/support.md

 To continue, read the following:

 {{< highlight html >}}
 Hello!
-To support Systemware and myself, please consider supporting or commissioning!
+To support Systemware and myself, please consider supporting!

 If you support me on Ko-fi, I can help give you some perks that'll enhance your experience with Gateway, such as:

-* Priority for commissions from those who have a monthly membership
-* Access to supporter channels on the Systemware Discord server
+* Access to supporter channels on the Systemware Community Outreach Discord server
-* A chance to receive a free commission once a month
 * The ability to see my works early, as well as see earlier versions of
 * Access to experimental one-off stories not posted elsewhere

 If any of this sounds good to you, please consider supporting me on Ko-fi with one of the membership tiers!
-If committing to a monthly membership is a bit much, please consider getting a commission from me, if they're open!
+If committing to a monthly membership is a bit much, please consider a one off donation!
 Thank you!
 {{< /highlight >}}